fishcus/KAP-manual/en/integration/tableau.en.md

 There are two types of Connection in Tableau 10.1, choose the Live option to make sure using Connect Live mode.

-### Custom SQL
-To use customized SQL, click `New Custom SQL` in left panel and type SQL statement in pop-up dialog.

 ### Visualization

-Now you can start to enjou analyzing with Tableau 10.1.
+Now you can start to enjou analyzing with Tableau .
 ![](images/tableau_10/step13.PNG)

 ### Publish to Tableau Server